gradle/gradle/design-docs/publication-model.md

 The following sections present a series of steps that allow us to evolve towards this model.

-At the end of the process described below, a project will have-a set of publications.
+At the end of the process described below, a project will have a set of publications that define the major outputs of the project.
 Each publication will be fully and independently configurable.
+The existing Maven deployer and Maven installer DSL will be discontinued, and the existing Configuration
-The existing Maven deployer and Maven installer DSL will be discontinued, and the existing Configuration DSL will be split into incoming dependencies and outgoing publications.
+DSL will be split into incoming dependencies and outgoing publications.

 Note: for the following discussion, all changes are `@Incubating` unless specified otherwise.

-## Customising Ivy descriptor XML
+## Customising Ivy descriptor XML (DONE)

 This initial step will provide some capability to modify the generated `ivy.xml` files before publication.
 It will introduce a new set of tasks for publishing to repositories.